Frequently Asked Questions

 - Allergy testing

-Skin diseases are often frustrating for pet owners since some disorders cannot be cured, but only managed.
-In these situations, we should see your pet on a routine bases for follow-up care and continued treatment.
+We always obtain an extensive history from you, in addition to a physical and dermatological exam of your pet.
+Skin diseases can be frustrating for pet owners because some can only be managed and not resolved.
+In these cases, we will need to see your pet on a routine basis for follow-up care and continued treatment.

 - Flea allergy dermatitis